troynsofor-svg/Lab-Safety-Multi-Agent-CV-System/models/README.md

 └── README.md   ← (this description)
 Model Sources
 Base Model:
-The training process begins with the official Ultralytics YOLOv11n checkpoint:
+This training procedure starts with the valid Ultralytics YOLOv11n checkpoint:

 Source: Ultralytics Model Zoo

 File: yolo11n.pt

-Purpose: Lightweight backbone for fast training and inference
+Purpose: Lightweight backup for quick training and prediction.

 Training Dataset:
-The model is trained on a Roboflow‑generated YOLOv11 dataset, exported from:
+This model is trained on a Roboflow‑generated YOLOv11 dataset, transferred from:

 Project: PPE Detection